Gin-sen/meme_lord/README.md

-# Meeting Notes
+# Meme Notes

-Keep your company's or teams' meeting notes in one place.
-Indexable, searchable and deep-linkable (yes, that's a word).
+Keep your meme-game up-to-date.

 {% hint style="info" %}
-**Good to know:** GitBook is a great place to document your team's meetings, giving folks access to documentation from every meeting.
+**Good to know:** GitBook is a great place to store your memes, giving folks access to memes from every shitpost you've met.
 This template is structured in a way that gives collaborative, open note-taking centre stage.
-There's no reason why you can't use it for private or personal meeting notes though!
+There's no reason why you can't use it for private or personal memes notes though!
 {% endhint %}